adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 # **Future directions**

-After my initial success, there remains wide room for improvement, especially as I didn't apply noise filtering or deep learning.
+After my initial success, there remains wide room for improvement, especially as I didn't yet apply noise filtering or deep learning.

-Adding noise filtering is a crucial step in smoothing out human movements and computer vision small errors, but it will require some delicate controls to surface the correct scale of filtering.
+Adding noise filtering is a crucial step in smoothing out human movements and small errors due to computer vision, but it will require delicate controls to surface the correct scale of filtering.

-The future work that I'm really excited about is determining metric functions using supervised deep learning, which train on the raw trajectories themselves.
-The engineering required to allow this step is that trajectories will need to be in some fixed-length form.
+The future work that I'm really excited about is deriving abstract embeddings using supervised deep learning, which would train on the raw trajectories themselves.
 Ultimately, a combination of human, hand-selected metric functions and deep learned metric functions will probably get the best results.